AwsumN00b/GitMod/README.md

 - [Stop Motion Helper](https://steamcommunity.com/sharedfiles/filedetails/?id=111895870)

 ## To Do
+Fix these things:
+- Edge cases all around

 Add following functionalities:
 - Commit
 - Push
 - Pull
+- function for picking files either by name or numerically
 - Create compiled version for non-techy people to use
 - Make a GUI, again to enhance the experience